DannyBoy5930/ponktoku-uses/README.md

 - [ ] Add Tailwind typography for prose
 - [ ] Add rest of tech posts
 - [ ] Deploy to Vercel

+### Non-MVP Todo List

+- [ ] Add multi-language, maybe I'll write the posts in Japanese
+- [ ] Add categories you can filter the posts by in the navbar